tom-draper/repo-stats/README.md

 # Repo Stats

-A tool for generating statistical overview for a local repository.
+A tool for generating statistical overview for a local repository including metrics like line counts, average line length and proportion of whitespace, broken down by language.

 ## Installation